sercankulcu/sercankulcu.github.io/_thoughts/navigating-pain.md

 Someone else's broken leg does not make my headache disappear.
 More importantly, suffering does not need to win a competition before it deserves attention.

-Montaigne distrusted easy judgments about human experience because we rarely see enough of another person's inner life to measure it accurately.
-I think that restraint belongs in empathy too.
+We rarely know enough of another person's history to judge the size of a reaction.
+Listening gives us a better chance of understanding what the comparison left out.

 Even the phrase "I know exactly how you feel" can claim too much.